hujhax/austin-improv-wiki/Dandy.md

 **Dandy** was an improv duo featuring [[Ryan Hill]] and [[Clay Towery]].

 ## History
 Late in 2012, Clay and Ryan rehearsed and played together in [[The Black Vault]].
+They enjoyed performing together and planned to do more.
+Family, career and other performance obligations prevented them from initiating a new project until late 2013 when they started rehearsing a duo with [[Jason Vines]] as a coach.

 The duo only put on one show, in early 2014, before Clay's untimely death on 2/13/14.